National Coracle Centre, Cenarth Falls

-Younger visitors can sit inside a coracle, and everyone can enjoy a workshop showing how coracles are made.
+Sit inside a coracle, and enjoy a workshop showing how coracles are made.
 Guided tours of the coracle displays are available, and last about 30 minutes.
 Tours can be pre-booked.

 The Coracle Centre is set in the grounds of an historic 17th century flour mill, beside the salmon leap at Cenarth Falls.
 Admission to the historic flour mill is included in the small admission fee.
 The centre is usually open from Easter until Autumn.

 A coracle (or currach) is a small boat without a keel.
 These light vessels have traditionally been used for fishing and for transportation, particularly in areas of shallow water.
 In Britain most coracles are now used simply for recreation, though several Welsh coracles are still used for fishing.
 This type of craft has been used since at least the Bronze Age, and perhaps as early as the last Ice Age.
 It is found in similar forms across the globe, and part of the apeal of the Coracle Centre is seeing examples of coracles brought here from far-flung places around the world.

 Traditional coracles are made by weaving together a basketwork frame of foraged wood, tied together with handmade rope made from animal hair.
 The frame is then covered with an animal hide to create a waterproof skin.

 One fascinating display shows a traditional Vietnamese coracle made with bamboo.
 This particular coracle has a remarkable history; it was made by a family of Vietnamese refugees who used it to sail hundreds of miles across the South China Sea to Hong Kong.
 It was impounded when the family safely reached Hong Kong and would have been destroyed.
 It was rescued by the curator of the Maritime Museum in Exeter and donated to the Centre.